WheteThunger/AutomatedWorkcarts/README.md

 1. Grant yourself the `automatedworkcarts.managetriggers` permission.
 2. Aim somewhere on train tracks, and run the command `awt.add Workcart` (or `awt.addt Workcart` for a tunnel-relative trigger).
 A workcart should spawn there immediately (if there is sufficient space) but won't have a conductor.
-3. If the workcart is facing the wrong direction, aim at the trigger while facing approximately the direction you want the workcart to face, then run `awt.rotate` and `awt.respawn`.
+3. If the workcart is facing the wrong direction, aim at the trigger while facing approximately the direction you want the workcart to face, then run `awt.rotate`.
 4. To move the spawn point, aim where you want to move it to, and run `awt.move <id>`, where `<id>` should be replaced with the trigger id which you can see floating above the trigger (it will have a `#`).
 5. To add wagons to the spawn point, aim at the trigger and run the command `awt.train Workcart WagonA WagonB WagonC Workcart`.
 This example command will add multiple wagons, with an additional workcart at the end.
 You can add as many wagons and workcarts as you want, in any order, as long as there is enough space for them on the tracks.
 6. If you want to add a conductor to the train, aim at the trigger and run `awt.update Conductor Fwd Hi` then `awt.respawn`.